 In addition to the Societies already mentioned, the parish educates an additional 400 students in its Fatih Formation Program.
 In 1987, there were 750 families at All Souls and today there are over 1,400 families calling All Souls home.
 Fr.
-Richard W. Trout was named pastor in 1993 and remains the faithful leader.
+Richard W. Trout was named pastor in 1993.

 All Souls' ministries serve the people of the Sanford area – providing tremendous amounts of food, clothing and shelter to those in need, care for the unborn, small children, the elderly and those homebound is a constant concern for the people of All Souls.
 Healthy and happy married couples caring and loving their children in a nurturing atmosphere is very important to the people of All Souls.